End of the world fiction books

 The Bible is like the ocean.
 A novice swimmer can splash around on the shore line.

 A more experienced swimmer can go out further and a deep sea diver can explore its depths!

 For all of them, there is still more for them to see.

 And that is true for all Christians whether, new or mature, at whatever stage we are at, we can feed from its richness, we can learn and grow.

 Just because we know a verse or two on a particular subject does not mean we know the complete picture.

 And I believe the Lord organised the Bible in such a way, so that it is the diligent and the humble who find the hidden treasures.

-So, going back to our portion of Scripture; These verses were of tremendous importance to the believers, because, some time after Christ′s death, and after all the Apostles had been martyred – except for John – Antiochus set up the image of Jupiter Olympus upon the altar of God in the Temple which Daniel prophesied about.
+So, going back to our portion of Scripture; These verses were of tremendous importance to the believers, because, some time after Christ′s death and after all the Apostles had been martyred – except for John – Jerusalem was surrounded by Roman armies.

-The prophecy suddenly became a real event before their very eyes.
+The words of Jesus suddenly became a real event before their very eyes.